github/docs/content/actions/guides/publishing-java-packages-with-gradle.md

 ```
 {% endraw %}

 With this configuration, you can create a workflow that publishes your package to the Maven Central Repository by running the `gradle publish` command.
-In the deploy step, you’ll also need to set environment variables for the username and password or token that you use to authenticate to the Maven repository.
+In the deploy step, you’ll need to set environment variables for the username and password or token that you use to authenticate to the Maven repository.
 For more information, see "[Creating and using encrypted secrets](/github/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."

 ```yaml{:copy}
 {% data reusables.actions.actions-not-certified-by-github-comment %}